autotyp/autotyp-data/datasets.md

     level, tracking language-internal variation in detail.
 Expanded version of Nichols and Bickel's chapters on Locus in the World Atlas of Language Structure.

+- **`MaximallyInflectedVerbSynthesis`** (primary)

+    Various aspects of how verbs forms can be structured in a language, such as presence of incorporation and inflectional categories (including agreement) expressed on maximally inflected verbs.
+These are high-level per-language aggregations, not individual verb forms.

+    *Note*: the entries in this dataset only describe maximally inflected verbs.
+Do not use this dataset to make definitive statements of which overt inflectional categories are present in a language as other verb forms might be inflected for categories that are absent in the maximally inflected form.

+    *Note*: the fields `IsVerbAgreementSurveyComplete` and `IsVerbInflectionSurveyComplete` specify whether the data in `VerbAgreement` and `VerbInflectionCategories` is exhaustively coded.
+    Do not rely on entries where these flags are FALSE.

 - **`MorphemeClasses`** (primary)

     A multivariate typology of words, affixes and clitics focusing on the host restrictions and on the phonological and grammatical behavior of morphemes.

-- **`VerbSynthesis`** (primary)

-    Various aspects of how verbs forms can be structured in a language, such as presence of incorporation and inflectional categories (including agreement) expressed on maximally inflected verbs etc. These are high-level per-language aggregations, not individual verb forms.

-    *Caution*: the fields `IsVerbAgreementSurveyComplete` and `IsVerbInflectionSurveyComplete` specify whether the data in `VerbAgreement` and `VerbInflectionCategories` is exhaustively coded.
-    Do not rely on entries where these flags are FALSE.

 - **`DefaultLocusOfMarkingPerMacrorelation`** (derived)